-For the purposes of SDCL 13-32-14 to 13-32-19, inclusive, bullying also includes retaliation against a student for asserting or alleging an act of bullying.
+For the purposes of SDCL 13-32-14 to 13-32-19, inclusive, bullying also includes retaliation against a student for asserting or alleging an act of bullying, or assisting or participating in a bullying investigation or proceeding.

-This policy applies while students are on school property; while in school-owned or school-operated vehicles; while attending or engaged in school-sponsored activities, or while using school equipment.
+This policy applies while students are on school property or at a school bus stop; while in school-owned, school-operated or school contracted vehicles including a school bus; while attending or engaged in school-sponsored activities, or while using school equipment.